Mikhail Khodorkovsky: Life in exile (2013–present)

 On 24 June 2023, Khodorkovsky wrote in support of the Wagner Group mutiny, urging citizens to give the mutineers gasoline and for their opponents not to fight against the mutiny.

 On 20 January 2025, Khodorkovsky posted pictures of himself at the Capital One Arena in Washington DC during the second inauguration of Donald Trump.

+On 14 October 2025, he, alongside other members of the Anti-War Committee, was charged with two "terrorism" charges ("organizing a terrorist group" and "participating" in it), as well as "violent seizure of power or violent retention of power".
+(Mikhail Khodorkovsky specifically was also charged with "public calls to commit terrorist activities").
+He faces life imprisonment and has since been added to Russia's "terrorist and extremists" lists.

+In 2026, Khodorkovsky was selected to be a participant in the PACE Platform for Dialogue with Russian Democratic Forces.
+The platform met in Strasbourg for its first session in January 2026.

 Politics

 Khodorkovsky is openly critical of what he refers to as "managed democracy" within Russia.
 Careful normally not to criticise the current leadership, he says the military and security services exercise too much authority.
 In 2010 he told The Times:"It is the Singapore model, it is a term that people understand in Russia these days.
 It means that theoretically you have a free press, but in practice there is self-censorship.
 Theoretically you have courts, in practice the courts adopt decisions dictated from above.
 Theoretically there are civil rights enshrined in the constitution; in practice you are not able to exercise some of these rights."

 Khodorkovsky promoted social programs through Yukos in regions where the company operated, one example being "New Civilization", in Angarsk, which promoted student government to young adults.
 The scout program incorporated aspects of student government.
 Participants from throughout the country spent their holidays organizing student-governed bodies at summer camps.

 Masha Gessen, writing in 2012, recalled meeting Khodorkovsky in 2002, "when he met with a group of young authors to try out what would become his stump speech as he traveled the country, urging the creation of a new kind of economy in Russia, one based on intellectual rather than mineral resources."